AlexWen101/AlexWen101.github.io/research.md

 title: Research
 ---

-I'd like to understand how nature works at the most basic level.

-I have experience in mostly nuclear and particle physics, but I'm broadly interested in any type of fundamental physics.
-I frequently work with heavy-duty computation as a research tool.
+I work in nuclear and particle physics, at the intersection of theory and experiment: phenomenology, measurements, and simulation.

 <details>
   <summary> <span style="color:#003300">More details about research projects.</span> </summary>